This article explores the subtle differences between cryptocurrency coins and tokens, and why the term “cryptocurrency” is a misnomer.

 Tokens are a representation of a particular asset or utility, that usually resides on top of another blockchain.
 Tokens can represent basically any assets that are fungible and tradeable, from commodities to loyalty points to even other cryptocurrencies!

 Creating tokens is a much easier process as you do not have to modify the codes from a particular protocol or create a blockchain from scratch.
 All you have to do is follow a standard template on the blockchain – such as on the Ethereum or Waves platform – that allows you to create your own tokens.
 This functionality of creating your own tokens is made possible through the use of smart contracts; programmable computer codes that are self-executing and do not need any third-parties to operate.
 It really is super cool!
-(See also: Guide to Cryptocurrency Wallets: Why Do You Need Wallets?)
+Here’s a look at the process:

 Tokens are created and distributed to the public through an Initial Coin Offering (ICO), which is a means of crowdfunding, through the release of a new cryptocurrency or token to fund project development.
-It is similar to an Initial Public Offering (IPO) for stocks, with critical distinctions which are explained in the article Crypto ICO vs. Stock IPO: What’s the Difference?
-Many are crazy over ICOs as they represent a great way of identifying interesting projects.
-(Read more: Beginner’s Guide to ICO Investing: How to Participate in ICOs)
+It is similar to an Initial Public Offering (IPO) for stocks, with critical distinctions which are explained in this article.
+Many are crazy over ICOs as they represent a great way of identifying interesting projects that can provide great financial returns.

 Fun Fact: A template for token creation is wonderful since it provides a standard interface for interoperability between tokens.
 This make it so much easier for you to store different type of coins within a single wallet.
 An example is the ERC-20 standard on the Ethereum blockchain, which has is used by over 40 tokens